South Carolina Code of Laws

-The director shall appoint any other personnel and consultants considered necessary for the efficient performance of the duties prescribed by this chapter and shall fix the compensation therefore in accordance with the Human Resource Management Division of the State Budget and Control Board and Merit System requirements.
+The director shall appoint any other personnel and consultants considered necessary for the efficient performance of the duties prescribed by this chapter and shall fix the compensation therefore in accordance with the Human Resource Management Division of the State Department of Administration and Merit System requirements.

 HISTORY: 1962 Code Section 71-300.28; 1971 (57) 385; 1986 Act No. 428, Section 6, eff July 1, 1986; 1993 Act No. 181, Section 1022, eff July 1, 1993; 2008 Act No. 353, Section 2, Pt 25C, eff July 1, 2009.